Greensboro, NC

 - Census data

 How will I know if I’ve been selected?
-You will know if you receive a letter in the mail.
+You will know if you receive a specific right-of-entry (ROE) letter in the mail.

 How do I participate?
-If you receive a letter in the mail, please call 336-373-2527 or email Mario Edouard to schedule a time to sign the ROE at your home or place of work within City limits, or at Water Resources at 2602 S. Elm-Eugene St.
+If you receive a specific right-of-entry letter in the mail, please call 336-373-2527 or email Mario Edouard to schedule a time to sign the ROE at your home, place of work within City limits, or the Water Resources Department at 2602 S. Elm-Eugene St.

-Once the ROE is signed, respective utility companies will mark your yard with spray paint or flags to indicate the location of your utilities.
-Shortly after that, the City’s contractor arrives to start the test.
-To perform the test, they will use the least-invasive method, commonly referred to as vacuum excavation, to identify your water service line pipe material.
-Beginning with digging a small hole about five feet from your water meter and another one in the right-of-way.
-The contractor will do their best to restore the two areas to their previous condition.
+Once the ROE is signed, the respective utility companies will mark yards with spray paint or flags to indicate the location of utilities.
+Shortly after that, the City's contractor arrives to start the test, which will confirm both the customer's and City's water pipe material.

 Your participation is a crucial component of our Lead and Copper Compliance Program.
 Knowing what materials water service lines are made of helps Water Resources inventory those lines and identify potential risks of lead exposure.